ayonli/jsext/README.md

 # JsExt

-Extended functionalities that are missing in the JavaScript standard types but frequently used in practice.
+Extended functions added to JavaScript standard types that are frequently used in practice.

 ## Install